View Trudi Busey's Obituary on TheDay.com and share memories

 Uncasville - Trudi F. (Hegner) Busey, 85, of Uncasville passed away peacefully Wednesday, April 8, 2020, at Marlborough Health and Rehabilitation Center in Marlborough.

-Trudi is survived by her husband of 39 years, Hugh Busey; her children Lynn (Bruce) Ashley of San Ramon, Calif., Denise (Sebastian) LaRosa of Portland and Dr. Steven (Ingrid) Andree of San Diego, Calif.; and stepchildren Matthew Busey of Newington, Roberta Shortt of Higganum, Mark (Robin) Busey of York, S.C., and Scott Busey.
-She leaves behind grandchildren Ken and Katie Ashley, Nicholas and Christina LaRosa, and Steven Chatham Andree, and step-grandchildren Michelle and Kevin Busey, Annelise (Jason) Hurlbut and Maggi Carroll.
-She will also be missed by her sister, Wanda (Richard) Hansler of Pepper Pike, Ohio, and was predeceased by her brother, William Hegner.
+Trudi is survived by her husband of 39 years, Hugh Busey; her children Lynn (Bruce) Ashley of San Ramon, Calif., Denise (Sebastian) LaRosa of Portland and Dr. Steven (Ingrid) Andree of San Diego, Calif.; and stepchildren, Matthew Busey of Newington, Roberta Shortt of Higganum, Mark (Robin) Busey of York, S.C. and Scott Busey.
+She leaves behind grandchildren, Ken and Katie Ashley, Nicholas and Christina LaRosa, Steven Chatham Andree, and step-grandchildren, Michelle and Kevin Busey, Annelise (Jason) Hurlbut and Maggi Carroll.
+She will also be missed by her sister, Wanda (Richard) Hansler of Pepper Pike, Ohio and was predeceased by her brother William Hegner.

 Published in The Day on Apr.
 13, 2020